 The Janet Head Light Tower is the second oldest standing lighthouse on Manitoulin and is a recognized Federal Heritage Building.
 The building construction was completed in 1879.
 It is a good example of a combined dwelling and light tower in a single compact building.

 Janet Head Lighthouse is 43 feet above high water with a fixed white light that is visible for approximately 11 miles.

 The original light was a fixed white catoptric lens placed in an octagon base with the back panel painted black.
 The light source was at least three oil lamps.
 This was later replaced with a seventh order dioptric which required only one oil lamp and emitted a much brighter light.
 Later this dioptric apparatus would be powered with an electric light source.

-The Coast Guard continues to maintain the light, which is functioning with an occulting, solar-powered L.E.D. light that runs 24 hours a day, seven days a week.
-The light flashes on for three seconds at a time.
+The Canadian Coast Guard continues to maintain the light and it is currently an occulting, solar-powered L.E.D. light that runs twenty-four hours a day, seven days a week, flashing three seconds on and two seconds off.